 Professor Mmaa's Lecture is written from the termites' viewpoint, but the epilogue has the ending (and the backstory) presented from the viewpoint of humans living near the termite mound.

 Done in a subtle way in The BBC's horror MockumentaryGhostwatch.
 The same footage of apparent paranormal phenomena gets replayed with small differences in order to undermine the viewer's sense of reality - being broadcast in the pre-DVR days, the audience couldn't rewind and replay their own recording to check whether they really had seen what they remembered seeing.

-In one episode Patrick recalls his first meeting with Sally, in which they had a conversation that didn't entirely seem to make sense.
+Coupling: In one episode Patrick recalls his first meeting with Sally, in which they had a conversation that didn't entirely seem to make sense.
 Sally's recollection is that Patrick was staggeringly rude to her overweight friend, who didn't even appear in his version; the implication is that he's such a JerkassKavorka Man that the existence of unattractive women doesn't even register.
 Likewise, Sally's recounting has her and Patrick making out to something from Madame Butterfly, whereas Patrick's account - somewhat more accurate - has them making out to the Spider-Man theme.